 5. Xpeng (XPEV) – Best for Growth Potential

 One potential drawback is increasing competition within the Chinese market, where electric vehicles are enormously popular.
-Other high-profile companies such as Nio and Li Auto are already competing for an edge in the market.
+Other high-profile companies, such as Nio and Li Auto, are already competing for an edge in the market.

-Pros to investing in Xpeng:
+Pros of investing in Xpeng:

-- A leading automobile innovator in the China
+- A leading automobile innovator in China

-- Semi-Autonomous vehicles already on the market
+- Semi-autonomous vehicles already on the market

 - High growth potential